 Dog Sprayed By Skunk?

-Tomato juice or vinegar do not get rid of the smell.
-Here is our simple, veterinary-tested way to get rid of skunk odor with ordinary household items.
+Tomato juice or vinegar will not get rid of the smell and will harm eyes.
+Here is a simple, veterinary-tested way to get rid of skunk odor with ordinary household items.

 Been Skunked?
 How to get skunk odor off your dog or any pet, or yourself!
 The offensive smell isn't easy to get rid of but here's what to use and what not to use.

 If your pet has ever challenged a skunk, you will be grateful for a real, doctor-recommended way to get rid of the horrible odor.
 And if you have handled the sprayed pet, you may want to use this safe odor removal trick on yourself!

 There has been a lot of research on the skunk’s defensive secretion responsible for the odor.
 No doubt perfume companies would like to unlock the secret of the chemical that makes it last so long.